openstack/python-cinderclient/README.rst

-This code a fork of `Jacobian's python-cloudservers`__ If you need API support for the Rackspace API solely or the BSD license, you should use that repository. python-client is licensed under the Apache License like the rest of OpenStack.
+This code a fork of `Jacobian's python-cloudservers`__ If you need API support for the Rackspace API solely or the BSD license, you should use that repository. python-cinderclient is licensed under the Apache License like the rest of OpenStack.

 __ http://github.com/jacobian/python-cloudservers